-The functions have the same input and output parameters and the same functionality.
-The hardware function uses the hardware CRC module that is included in the supported MCU.
+The hardware (HW) functions use the hardware CRC module that is included in the supported MCU.
 The software function calculates the CRC value without hardware support, so it has longer execution time.

 5.2.1 Computing of CRC value in linking phase of application